zpuckeridge/blog/README.md

 - `/imprint` - Legal

-The activity feed stores only a sanitised page path, title, approximate city-level location, and timestamp.
-It does not store IP addresses, visitor identifiers, user agents, referrers, or query strings.
+The activity feed stores only a sanitised page path, title, approximate city-level location, timestamp, and a coarse browser/OS label derived from the User-Agent.
+Visitor rows are separated by a hashed browser cookie id plus User-Agent.
+It does not store IP addresses, raw user agents, referrers, or query strings.

 ## 👀 Coming soon